IHCC receives TRIO Upward Bound grant

 The TRIO Upward Bound program will provide support to 60 high school students per year in the Ottumwa and Centerville community school districts.
 The program focuses primarily on serving low-income, potential first-generation college students.

-“We are excited to once again receive the TRIO Upward Bound funding to serve high school students in Ottumwa and Centerville,” IHCC President Matt Thompson said in a press release.
+“We are excited to once again receive the TRIO Upward Bound funding to serve high school students in Ottumwa and Centerville,” said Matt Thompson, IHCC’s president.
 “It is imperative that we work with students in our area to know and understand the academic and career pathways available to them.
 We look forward to working with the students and families of these school districts through this incredible program.”

 The award is expected to total nearly $1.5 million over five years and is contingent on continued federal funding.